Pragmin/DesignPatternsAtAGlance/README.md

 **Decorator vs inheritance**: in the simple previous example, there is no need to define a StreamCompressorEncrypter implementation.

 # Proxy
-A proxy wraps an object that is remote from the  point of view of the program.
+A proxy wraps an object, providing the same interface.
+It allow access control, caching, and eventually a remote use.

+**Real life**: Before you can retrieve any money from an ATM, some check has to be done on your Bank servers.

 # Adapter
 An adapter wraps an object. it changes its interface to comply with another interface.
 It does not change the object behavior.